bigfix/developer.bigfix.com/site/reference/world.md

 # bes action status download failed : bes action status

 Returns the BES Action status corresponding to failed downloads.
-This result can be cast to a &amp;lt;string&amp;gt; format to give the text as shown in the console.
+This result can be cast to a &lt;string&lt; format to give the text as shown in the console.

 # bes action status error : bes action status

 Returns the BES Action status corresponding to errors.
-This result can be cast to a &amp;lt;string&amp;gt; format to give the text as shown in the console.
+This result can be cast to a &lt;string&lt; format to give the text as shown in the console.

 # bes action status evaluating : bes action status

 Returns the BES Action status corresponding to evaluation.
-This result can be cast to a &amp;lt;string&amp;gt; format to give the text as shown in the console.
+This result can be cast to a &lt;string&lt; format to give the text as shown in the console.

 # bes action status expired : bes action status

 Returns the BES Action status corresponding to expiration.
-This result can be cast to a &amp;lt;string&amp;gt; format to give the text as shown in the console.
+This result can be cast to a &lt;string&lt; format to give the text as shown in the console.

 # bes action status failed : bes action status

 Returns the BES Action status corresponding to failure.
-This result can be cast to a &amp;lt;string&amp;gt; format to give the text as shown in the console.
+This result can be cast to a &lt;string&lt; format to give the text as shown in the console.

 # bes action status fixed : bes action status

 Returns the BES Action status corresponding to successful fixes.
-This result can be cast to a &amp;lt;string&amp;gt; format to give the text as shown in the console.
+This result can be cast to a &lt;string&lt; format to give the text as shown in the console.

 # bes action status hash mismatch : bes action status